 Do you have a talkative preschooler?

+Here at Stamford American, we understand that each child is different.
 But if your early learner is routinely having trouble focusing, it could be time to start working on his or her concentration skills.
 Parents who have had to deal with this will tell you that it’s a challenge - but rest assured, there are plenty of simple things you can do to help a restless early learner be present in the moment.

 Get their wiggles out